On Rate-Optimal Partitioning Classification from Observable and from Privatised Data: Partitioning classification under local differential privacy

+The next theorem is the extension of Theorem \ref{thm:nonpriv} to locally differentially private partitioning classifiers.
+It is proved in Appendix \ref{app:a6}.

-\begin{theorem} If $X$ is bounded, $m$ satisfies the Lipschitz condition \eqref{eq:lip}, the margin condition \eqref{eq:margin} with $\gamma \geq 0$ and the combined margin and density condition \eqref{eq:fhmargin} with $\gamma_1$, the modified combined margin condition with $\gamma_2$.
-Let $(h_n)$ be a monotonically decreasing sequence with zero limit, then we have
+\begin{theorem} Assume that $X$ is bounded, $m$ satisfies the Lipschitz condition, \Eqref{eq:lip}, the margin condition, \Eqref{eq:margin} with $\gamma \geq 0$, the combined margin and density condition, \Eqref{eq:fhmargin} with $\gamma_1 \geq 0$, and the modified combined margin and density condition, \Eqref{eq:mdcondition} with $\gamma_2 \geq 0$.
+Let $(h_n)$ be a monotonically decreasing sequence with zero limit.
+Then,